Easy, Creative, Smartphone Video Marketing Ideas For Artists

 Why not make a video of you speaking in front of your work while it’s up in a gallery like artist Chris Maynard did?

 If you do, you’ll see Maynard speaking to a small audience while standing in front of a wall of his work.

-The goal of gallery video is simple; show that a gallery and a few people in the real world, like your art.
+The goal of the gallery video is simple; show that a gallery and a few people in the real world, like your art.

-Watch the video to see how Maynard opens the door to his work in this short talk with a small personal vignette.
+In his video, Maynard opens the door to his work in this short talk with a small personal vignette.

 His father was a surgeon and his mother an artist.